Fluid Compartments of the Body

 - Osmosis is the net diffusion of water across a selectively permeable membrane from a region of low solute concentration to one with a high solute concentration.

-- Osmosis is the net diffusion of water across a selectively permeable membrane from a region of high solute concentration to one with low solute concentration.
+- Osmosis is the net diffusion of water across a selectively permeable membrane from a region of high solute concentration to one with a low solute concentration.

 - Osmosis is the osmolal concentration of a solution when it is expressed as osmoles/Kg of water.